Article I. Membership

 - By the proposal of the ATA-Houston Board of Directors and approval of the two-thirds majority of the ATA-Houston membership in good standing.

 - By not having an elected President for a period longer than two years.

 - By a legal judgment, due to non-compliance with the ATA-Houston Articles of Incorporation, or financial insolvency.

-In the event of dissolution, all assets owned by ATA-Houston shall become the property of a charity, fitting under the IRS Section 501(c)(3) non-profit stature, shall be selected by two-thirds majority of the Board of Directors.
+In the event of dissolution, all assets owned by ATA-Houston shall become the property of a charity, fitting under the IRS Section 501(c)(3) non-profit stature, shall be selected by a two-thirds majority of the Board of Directors.

 These By-Laws shall be effective after the approval of the General Assembly.
 Thereafter, any proposition to amend it as a whole or in part shall be made by the action of the Board of Directors.
-Any five ATA members in good standing may request amendment by written submission to the Board of Directors, who must then present the proposed amendment to the next General Assembly meeting for approval.
+Any five ATA members in good standing may request an amendment by written submission to the Board of Directors, who must then present the proposed amendment to the next General Assembly meeting for approval.

 Enactment shall require approval by two-thirds of the members present and represented by proxy at the meeting and those who voted by regular mail or through electronic media before the specified voting deadline.
-In addition, total votes cast in favor of the amendments must be more than 50% of the ATA members in good standing.
+In addition, the total votes cast in favor of the amendments must be more than 50% of the ATA members in good standing.